Skip to main content

 When you review your options for health insurance, there are some terms you need to know so you can make the best decision for you and your family.

-A Health Care Provider is a person who is trained and licensed to provide health care, such as a doctor or nurse.
+A health care provider is a person who is trained and licensed to provide health care, such as a doctor or nurse.

 Open enrollment refers to the time period when you can add or change your health insurance.
 Outside of that time frame, you can only make changes if you have a certain change in your circumstances.

-A Special Enrollment Period is a time outside the yearly open enrollment period when you can sign up for health insurance through the marketplace.
+A special enrollment period is a time outside the yearly open enrollment period when you can sign up for health insurance through the marketplace.
 Certain life events will qualify you for this enrollment period, like getting married, having a baby, adopting a child, moving, or losing health coverage.

 Your monthly premium is what you pay each month for the cost of your health insurance plan.